Corpse Lance Necromancer Skills and Runes

 This concludes the overview of the Active Skills, now let us look through the Passives.

 Stand Alone is a staple passive of non- or low-summoner builds.
 This Corpse Lance Necro variant will take full advantage of the lack of permanent minions on its side, and enjoys the full 100% armor bonus.

 Blood is Power is the Necromancer's take on passives such as Evocation and Beacon of Ytar — along with the significant drawback of needing to lose your health reserve equivalent to trigger it.
 Since it counts off pre-mitigation values however, this passive will trigger from the very flow of gameplay (constant, high damage hits) in any meaningful Greater Rift progression difficulty.
 With an overarching goal of reducing Land of the Dead and Simulacrum downtimes, Blood is Power finds a deserving place in your passive selection.

-You have a degree of freedom in your final passive slot.
-Due to using Reilena's Shadowhook as means of scaling your damage, our default recommendation is Overwhelming Essence to expand your resource pool.
-Alternatively, Final Service is the Necromancer's approach to cheat death passives — a chance to evade a lethal outcome once every 60 seconds, along with a 10% healing proc per minion consumed in the process.
+Final Service is the Necromancer's approach to cheat death passives — a chance to evade a lethal outcome once every 60 seconds, along with a 10% healing proc per currently active minion.